6. Pantluci

 If reconstructed languages are ignored, the

-smallest inventories are in Iau, Kirikiri, Obokuitai, and Rotokas, all
+smallest inventories are in Iau, Kirikiri, Obokuitai, and Rotokas,

 1